Consumer Driven Health Plan with Health Savings Account (CDHP with HSA) FAQS

 If you enrolled during Open Enrollment in October, you will receive the university contribution in your January paycheck (subject to payroll processing deadlines, health care FSA remaining balance, and employment status).

-New hires and newly eligible employees will receive the university contribution within 90 days (subject to payroll processing deadlines, health care FSA remaining balance, and employment status).
+New hires and newly enrolled employees will receive the university contribution within 90 days (subject to payroll processing deadlines, health care FSA remaining balance, and employment status).